EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 | search.button | CLICK  |                |
 ```

-This step will find the mapping for the home.search.input element and perform the FILL action with the USER_NAME value stored in test context on it.
+This step will find the mapping for the `search.input` element and perform the `FILL` action with the `USER_NAME` value stored in test context on it.
-Similarly it will handle the search.button element and the CLICK action.
+Similarly it will handle the `search.button` element and the `CLICK` action.

 There are the following actions available at the moment:
 - ACCEPT - for accepting alert dialog